 Essential Newborn Care 1

 Essential Newborn Care 1 (ENC 1) is the first part of the ENC course, called Immediate Care and Helping Babies Breathe at Birth.
 ENC 1 is the new version of the Helping Babies Breathe course, and at the moment it is available as an interim version for piloting.
-A final version will be available late 2022.
+A final version will be available soon.